 Boston, Massachusetts, United States

-Changes in Physician's Global Assessment (PGA) of Acne Severity
+Change in Physician's Global Assessment (PGA) Score

 This platform is for informational purposes only and does not constitute medical advice.
 Always consult a qualified healthcare professional.